Why SeqFlow?

 I started to think about a way to simplify the component rendering, and I thought about the following requirements:

 • The component should be a function, not a class.
-This is because the class introduces a lot of boilerplate code, and it is not always clear which methods are invoked when.
+This is because the class introduces a lot of boilerplate code, and it is not always clear which methods are invoked and when.
 Instead, the function exposes just one way to be invoked: the function invocation.

-import { SeqflowFunctionContext } from "seqflow-js";
+import { Contexts } from "@seqflow/seqflow";

-export async function MyComponent(this: SeqflowFunctionContext) {
+export async function MyComponent({}, {component}: Contexts) {

 this.renderSync(<div>Loading...</div>);

-const data = await fetchData(); // async function
+} = await fetchUserData(); // async function

 }